In one report on the Breast Cancer News page of my web site it states that:

 When I see any health specialist especially for example my surgeon or oncologist, I would expect them to advise me the best way to help and possibly prevent re occurrences.
-Just like the report that only one in ten breast cancer patients get offered reconstructive surgery – the same thing happens with diet and exercise – no one is advised and not enough information provided.
+Just like the report that only one in ten breast cancer patients get offered reconstructive surgery – the same thing happens with diet and exercise – many are not advised and not enough information provided regarding guidance.

 On a visit to my surgeon, I had switched to soya milk as an alternative to normal cows milk.
 I’d heard reports about oestrogen in cows milk that can, if you have oestrogen receptive cancer, cause problems.
 Then another report stated that photoestrogens in soya milk can act in the same way.
 Confused?
 I questioned this as I was unsure as to what to do but was advised to ‘try to stick to organic milk and organic meats’.
 I was surprised that I wasn’t laughed off but this was only confirmed BECAUSE I had spoken up and asked the question.
-There still is no scientific proven confirmation that milk can contribute or cause breast cancer but there are books written about dairy free diets for breast cancer patients.
+There is no scientific proven confirmation that milk can contribute or cause breast cancer but the advice from nutritionists is to eat a well balanced diet.

-I have already changed to a ‘mostly organic diet’.
-We rarely have anything but organic meats, fruit, vegetables and anything else that I can source organic.
-I don’t stress though if I can’t get all my produce as organic.
+I did change to a ‘mostly organic’ diet.
+We rarely have anything but organic meats, fruit, vegetables and anything else that I can source.
+I don’t stress though if I can’t get all my produce organic.
 If you do choose organic, don’t deny yourself.
 You are going to find things that you can’t source or they’re just too costly.
 When I go out to a restaurant I don’t think ‘it’s got to be organic’ – you have to be realistic.

-Parabens and other so called ‘nasties’ in toiletries etc also raise concerns.
+Parabens and other so called ‘nasties’ in toiletries etc can raise concerns.
 Again, I try to source anything organic like shampoo & conditioner and limit sprays and cleaning agents.
-There are reports about these, but nothing that fully confirms and links them to a contributory factor why some women get breast cancer.
+No reports fully confirm and links them to a contributory factor why some people get breast cancer.

 Organic products and produce are more costly, some cases just a few pence but on others £’s than normal products and produce BUT seeing as I don’t actually know what caused my cancer in the first place (and have been told will never know what caused it) I would rather try ‘damage limitation’.
 When I see comments from ‘news’ from the public saying ‘oh here we go again, another thing we have to eat or not eat’ – I would ask that person – ‘What would you rather do?
 Try for example 4/5 walnuts a day to possibly help stop/slow cancer growth or not bother?’
 Try living with a cancer diagnosis.
 I totally understand that there are many, many press releases on various cures or drugs or what to eat or drink or not eat or drink BUT I would rather try small changes in my control than do nothing.
 These people have never had cancer and gone through treatment for cancer – it’s something you don’t ever want to have to do again…